LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 ### Optional Note:

 This section hints at a very deep concept that sits at the heart of computer science.
+But we're not hinting anymore.
 The idea is that we as authors must choose the type of words we want to use in our code.
 If we want, we can code at the level of the machine and explicitly write out every instruction for the computer to perform.
-This is called **low level** programming, and there are languages that were developed specifically for this purpose (see Machine Code, Assembly, C).
+This is called **low level** programming.
 The benefit of coding in this way is that our programs will run faster because they are doing *exactly* what we want - no more, no less.
-The problems with coding at this level are that it takes longer to write, and it's easy to get lost in the machine instructions and miss the higher level problems that we're trying to solve.
-Read the final version of the "translated" sentence above and compare it to the original version written in Harry Potter.
+The downsides with coding at this level are that it takes longer to write, and it's easy to get lost in the machine instructions and miss the higher level problems that we're trying to solve.
+Read the final version of the "translated" sentence above and compare it to the original version written by JK Rowling.
 Which is easier to understand?

 On the opposite end of the spectrum, we can write code at a **high level**, explaining the ideas that we want the computer to perform and letting the people who wrote the programming language decide how to execute the tasks.
 The benefit is that it's faster to develop this way, because we focus on the problems we're trying to solve and not on telling the computer how to do its job.
 It's also easier to learn to program this way, because we can rely on the techniques developed by computer scientists in the last hundred years and not have to recode everything ourselves.
 With modern advances in computer hardware, the speed difference between low and high level languages is inconsequential outside enterprise or scientific applications.
-See Elm, Haskell, Ruby, and Python for examples of high level languages.

 One of the most valuable skills of a coder is being able to work at the right level of *abstraction*, meaning choosing between using high level concepts or low level instructions.
 A specific problem might be trivial to solve at a high level, or it might be impossible.

+There are examples of programming languages on every part of the abstraction spectrum.
+Low level languages include the Machine Languages and Assembly Code.
+High level languages include Elm, Haskell, Ruby, and Python.
+And somewhere in between are languages like C, Javascript, and Java.